JohnWGardner/ai-blog/README.md

 # ai-blog
-Blog for everything AI from ML to Python
+A blog for anything and everything connected to AI from ML to Python and beyond